 As for roofs, most are approximately 19mm thick and available with an option of covering.
 Felt shingles are widely thought to be the most attractive, but you can also acquire corrugated bitumen panels and felt sheeting.

-If you are thinking of erecting a little detached building like a log cabin, discard or sun room in your backyard, you will not normally need planning permission.
+If you are thinking of erecting a little detached building like a log cabin or sun room in your backyard, you will not normally need planning permission.
 These are the main things to bear in mind:

 1. You are not allowed to put a construction beyond the front of your house – in other words, in front yard.